CLImage: Human-Annotated Datasets for Complementary-Label Learning: Conclusion

+We discovered similar patterns in all four human-annotated datasets, validating that our design methodology is practical for collecting real-world CLL image datasets.
+Due to space limitations, we have included the detailed analysis of CLCIFAR20 and CLMicroImageNet20 in Appendix~\ref{B4:cor_transition_matrix_cl20}.

-In this section, we benchmarked several SOTA CLL algorithms on CLCIFAR10 and CLCIFAR20.
-A significant performance gap between the models trained on the humanly annotated CLCIFAR dataset and those trained on the synthetically generated complementary labels (CL) was observed in Section~\ref{sec:exp-1}, which motivates us to analyze the possible reasons for the gap with the following experiments.
+In this section, we benchmarked several state-of-the-art CLL algorithms on CLImage.
+A significant performance gap between the models trained on the humanly annotated CLCIFAR, CLMicroImageNet dataset and those trained on the synthetically generated complementary labels (CL) was observed in Section~\ref{sec:exp-1}, which motivates us to analyze the possible reasons for the gap with the following experiments.
 To do so, we discuss the effect of three factors in the label generating process, feature dependency, noise, and biasedness, in Section~\ref{sec:exp-feat}, Section~\ref{sec:exp-noise}, and Section~\ref{sec:exp-bias}, respectively.
-From our experiment results, we conclude that noise is the dominant factor affecting the performance of the CLL algorithms on CLCIFAR.
-Another crucial component in applying CLL algorithms in practice is validation.
-We also discuss the empirical performance of the existing validation approaches in Section~\ref{sec:exp-valid}.
+From our experiment results, we conclude that noise is the dominant factor affecting the performance of the CLL algorithms on CLCIFAR\footnote{Due to space and time constraints, we only provide the results and discussion on the CLCIFAR datasets.}.